jschultz/argrecord/README.rst

 ``--force`` means that the commands are run regardless of the timestamps on input and output file(s).

 ``--depth`` indicates how many recipes to read from a logfile.
 The default is to read all the recipes.

+``--remove`` means that the logfile should be removed after it has been read but before any commands are run.
+This can help prevent the logfile growing too long if the commands will cause it to be extended.

+``--gui`` causes `Gooey <https://pypi.org/project/Gooey/>`_ to be invoked if it is available.